mohswell/MorePlus-Financial---A-Banking-Web-System/README.md

 - **Selenium WebDriver**: Browser automation tool used for testing web applications.
 - **EJS**: Templating engine for rendering dynamic content on the web pages.
 - **Bootstrap**: Front-end framework for building responsive and mobile-first websites.
-- **MySQL**: Relational database management system used to store user data.
+- **MongoDB**: Relational database management system used to store user data.

 ---